Sundus-AlQadi/Cybersecurity-Portfolio/Notes/Authentication.md

 ### Key Takeaway
 Authentication responses must be consistent.
 Even small differences in wording, punctuation, spacing, response length, or status code can leak information about valid usernames.

+## Username Enumeration via Response Timing

+Username enumeration can happen through timing differences even when the application uses a generic error message.

+If the username is invalid, the application may reject the login attempt quickly.
+If the username is valid, the application may spend additional time checking the password.

+Using a long password can make this timing difference more noticeable.

+### X-Forwarded-For and Rate Limit Bypass

+Some applications use the client IP address to limit repeated login attempts.

+In this lab, the application trusted the `X-Forwarded-For` header.
+By changing this header for each request, the IP-based brute-force protection could be bypassed in the controlled lab environment.

+### Lab 03: Username Enumeration via Response Timing

+In this lab, I used Burp Intruder with a Pitchfork attack.

+One payload position was used for the `X-Forwarded-For` header, and another payload position was used for candidate usernames.
+A long static password was used to increase the timing difference.

+The valid username was identified by comparing response completion times.

+After identifying the username, I used a second Intruder attack to test candidate passwords.
+The successful login attempt returned a `302` status code.

+### Key Takeaway

+Authentication systems should avoid leaking information through response time.
+Rate limiting should also rely on trusted client information and should not trust user-controlled headers.